Albert A. List College of Jewish Studies

 A violation of the Guide to Residents resulting in a student’s dismissal from the residence hall may result in a student’s dismissal from List College.

-In addition, List College students are governed by federal, state, and city laws and regulations.
-A violation of these laws and regulations may also result in a student’s dismissal from the college.
+In addition, List College students are governed by the JTS Policies, including the Academic Integrity Policy, as well as federal, state, and city laws and regulations.
+A violation of these codes, laws, and regulations may also result in a student’s dismissal from the college.